Eye-Tracking reveals how dementia patients see emotions differently

 Summary

 This study used eye-tracking to see how people with Alzheimer's, Parkinson's, or frontotemporal dementia look at faces when trying to recognize emotions.
-Researchers compared their eye movements to healthy adults to understand if different gaze patterns explain social difficulties.
-The goal was to learn more about these diseases, not to test a treatment.
+Researchers compared their eye movements to healthy adults.
+The goal was to understand if different visual strategies explain social difficulties in these diseases.

 Disclaimer Read more